 I’m about 3 years old with a lifetime of learning still to come.
-I am clean in the house, will scratch at the door to go out.
+I am clean in the house and will scratch at the door to go out.
 I actually enjoy being outside now that it’s getting warm.
 You must supervise me however as I tend to flee.
 I always look sad.
-I recently had puppies when I was found but my rescuers were unsuccessful at locating them.
-It is very important that you do not feel sorry for me however.
+I recently had puppies when I was found but my rescuers were unsuccessful in locating them.
+It is very important that you do not feel sorry for me, however.
 I need you to be confident and surround me with positive energy so I can feed that off of you.

 If you think I’m the one you want to love and help become the balanced and fulfilled pooch I deserve to be.

-Hello my name is Chance B. I am a 5 year old female American Pitbull Terrier-American Bulldog mix.
+I am a 5-year-old female American Pitbull Terrier-American Bulldog mix.
 I weigh about 50 lbs and I’m in good health.

 I am incredibly sweet and bright.
 Very eager to please and engaging.
 To know me is to love me.
 I have displayed some prey drive when I see cats or squirrels on my walks so I would not be a good match to live with small animals.
 I have not displayed any type of resource guarding.

 If you have good knowledge of my breed and decent dog training experience, I just might be the ideal pooch for you.
 If you’re ready to commit to my well-being for the rest of my life.